bumbeishvili/portfolio/_projects/2019-02-24-class-diagram.md

 ![](/images/projects/datastax/gif.gif)

-End product is very smooth and pretty performant, compared to built in tools in several applications  (Eyes towards you, visual studio and your entity relationship diagram)
+End product is very smooth and pretty performant, compared to built in tools in several applications

 <br/><br/><br/>